 sudo certbot --apache --agree-tos --redirect --hsts --staple-ocsp --email you@example.com -d www.example.com

-This command encompasses several options, namely:
+This command includes several security enhancements:

 Validating SSL Configuration